luciotato/LiteScript/doc/README.md

 LiteScript compiler will emit warnings when a variable is used before declaration, and when a object property is unknown.

-Example: The following js code mistake, will be caught only while debugging.
+Example: In javascritp, the following bug, will be caught only while debugging.
 The complex the code is, the longer the debugging.